Vresod/reddit-bot/README.md

 You can learn about praw.ini [here](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html).

 Invite your bot to the discord server(s) of your choice and run the file.
+If you run the file like this

+`./main.py norepo`

+it disables the `bot repo` command.
+This could be useful if you don't want to show developer information

 Alternatively, you can just use [this](https://discordapp.com/api/oauth2/authorize?client_id=705130799082635345&permissions=0&scope=bot) pre-running bot that I use.